cronologic-de/xtdc_babel/timetagger4_user_guide_example/README.md

 Visual Studio 2019 (or later).

 ### Prerequisites
-1. Copy the `driver` folder from the `TimeTagger` driver installation folder (e.g., `C:\Program Files\cronologic\TimeTagger4`) to the `timetagger4_user_guide_example` folder.
-If the driver is not already installed, you can install it from the
+1. Copy the `driver` folder from the TimeTagger's driver installation folder (e.g., `C:\Program Files\cronologic\TimeTagger4`) to the `timetagger4_user_guide_example` folder.
+If the driver is not already installed, you can download the installer from the TimeTagger [product page](https://www.cronologic.de/products/tdcs/timetagger).
-   [product page](https://www.cronologic.de/products/tdcs/timetagger).
 2. [`CMake`](https://cmake.org/install/) is installed.